SteveLTN/https-portal/README.md

 you'll get a WordPress running on [https://wordpress.example.com](https://wordpress.example.com).

-In the above example, only environment variables under `nginx-acme` section are Nginx-ACME specific configurations.
+In the above example, only environment variables under `https-portal` section are HTTPS-PORTAL specific configurations.

 Note: `PRODUCTION` flag is `false` by default, which results in a test (untrusted) certificate from Let's Encrypt.